RashidHasan/Big-Data-and-IoT-AI-Integration-at-Irbid-Specialty-Hospital/README.md

 - Assessment of strengths and weaknesses of tools used in research and data analysis.
 - Review of personal learning experiences and project plan importance.
 - Evaluation of how the project plan can support future project performance at TechKnow Company.

+## Conclusion:

+The integration of Big Data, IoT, and AI technologies into the maternity department of Irbid Specialist Hospital holds immense potential for improving patient care, research capabilities, and management efficiency.
+This project aims to provide valuable insights and recommendations for successful implementation, contributing to advancements in healthcare technology.

+## Ownership Notice:

+This project and all associated content belong to the respective author.
+Unauthorized use, distribution, or reproduction is strictly prohibited.
+For inquiries or cooperation requests, please contact the author directly.

+Thank you for your interest and cooperation.

+Rashid Hasan